 Wellbeing

 Physical and emotional wellbeing is a priority at Somerville House.
-The School provides a safe and secure environment in which the girls can live and learn.
-Our staff are qualified and experienced in nurturing their physical, emotional and spiritual wellbeing.
+The School provides a safe environment for the girls to live and learn, with qualified staff nurturing their physical, emotional, and spiritual wellbeing.
+Weekend activities include bush walks and picnics.

 Big Sister Program